Tecnativa/doodba-copier-template/docs/faq.md

 ## How to use with podman?

-Podman 3.4+ support is experimental.

-⚠ You will not have [network isolation](daily-usage.md#network-isolation) until podman rootless networks are fully supported.
-See https://github.com/containers/podman/issues/10672 for progress on that subject.
+Podman 4+ is supported for development, provided you follow these instructions.

 Example usage: